-1.2 Related work
+1.2 Related Work

 The problem of maintaining the SCCs of a graph was studied in the decremental model.
 In this model the goal is to maintain the SCCs of a graph whose edges are being deleted by an adversary.
 The main parameters in this model are the worst case update time per an edge deletion and the total update from the first edge deletion until the last.
-Frigioni et al.[15] presented an algorithm that has an expected total update time of O(mn) if all the deleted edges are chosen at random.
-Roditty and Zwick [27] presented a Las-Vegas algorithm with an expected total update time of O(mn) and expected worst case update time per a single edge deletion of O(m). Łącki [23] presented a deterministic algorithm with a total update time of O(mn), and thus solved the open problem posed by Roditty and Zwick in [27].
+Frigioni et al. [20] presented an algorithm that has an expected total update time of O(mn) if all the deleted edges are chosen at random.
+Roditty and Zwick [35] presented a Las-Vegas algorithm with an expected total update time of O(mn) and expected worst case update time for any single edge deletion of O(m). Łacki [29] presented a deterministic algorithm with a total update time of O(mn), and thus solved the open problem posed by Roditty and Zwick in [35].
 However, the worst case update time per a single edge deletion of his algorithm is O(mn).
-Roditty [28] improved the worst case update time of a single edge deletion to $O(m \log n)$.
-Recently, in a major breakthrough, Henzinger, Krinninger and Nanongkai [18] presented a randomized algorithm with $O(mn^{0.9+o(1)})$ total update time.
-Very recently, Chechik et al. [7] obtained a total update time of $O(m\sqrt{n \log n})$.
-Note that all the previous works on decremental SCC are with O(m) worst case update time.
-Whereas, our result directly implies $O(n \log^2 n)$ worst case update time as long as the total deletion length is constant.
+Roditty [34] improved the worst case update time of a single edge deletion to $O(m\log n)$ .
+Recently, in a major breakthrough, Henzinger et al. [25] presented a randomized algorithm with $O(mn^{0.9+o(1)})$ total update time.
+Very recently, Chechik et al. [11] obtained a total update time of $O(m\sqrt{n\log n})$ .
+Note that all the previous works on decremental SCC are with $\Omega(m)$ worst case update time.
+Whereas, our result directly implies $O(n\log^2 n)$ worst case update time as long as the total deletion length is constant.